yifanzhang-pro/AutoMathText-V2/README.md

   url          = {https://huggingface.co/datasets/OpenSQZ/AutoMathText-V2},
   note         = {A 2.46T token multi-domain dataset with three-tier (exact, fuzzy, and semantic) deduplication and AI-powered quality assessment.}
 }

+@article{zhang2025autonomous,
+  title={Autonomous Data Selection with Zero-shot Generative Classifiers for Mathematical Texts}, author={Zhang, Yifan and Luo, Yifan and Yuan, Yang and Yao, Andrew C}, journal={The 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025 Findings)}, year={2025}
+}
 ```